 - what is still missing would be a thorough explanation of mass and energy transport to explain the relationship between extraction variables and flavors

-In order: the essence of coffee extraction
+Step by step: the essence of coffee extraction

-Summarized below are statements from the paper with our comments.
+In summary, here are statements from the paper with our comments.

-How to make good coffee?
+How is there good coffee?

-The authors distinguish different brewing methods.
+The authors distinguish between various brewing methods.

 Decoction method: (larger amount of coffee with longer contact between coffee particles and water)